sql-machine-learning/models/doc/contribute_models.md

 # How to Contribute SQLFLow Models

 This guide will introduce how to contribute to SQLFlow models.
-If you haven't checked [Define SQLFLow Models](/doc/customized+model.md), please check it out first.
+You can find design doc: [Define SQLFLow Models](/doc/customized+model.md), and feel free to check it out.

 ## Add an SQLFlow Model